Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought: Formal analysis of predicted proofs

 \section{Formal analysis of predicted proofs}

-Instead of measuring the accuracy of the predicted answers (i.e.\ ``true'' or ``false''), we would like to directly evaluate the predicted CoT to check if the model derives the right answer for the right reason.
+Instead of measuring the accuracy of the predicted answers (i.e.,\ ``true'' or ``false''), we would like to directly evaluate the predicted CoT to check if the model derives the right answer for the right reason.
 We endeavor to analyze whether the model is able to apply deduction rules correctly at each proof step (i.e., local correctness), but also whether the model can plan ahead and work toward proving the answer for the query (i.e., global correctness).
 To measure the local correctness of a given proof step, we compute whether the step follows from one or more applications of deduction rules, and whether it requires additional rules beyond those of the gold proofs.
 To measure the global correctness, we wish to identify proof steps that deviate from the gold proof.

-To achieve this, we parse each sentence of the predicted CoT into logical form.
+To achieve this, we parse each sentence of the predicted CoT into logical form via recursive-descent parsing using the simple grammar from the generative process.
 We then compute whether that logical form is provable from previous logical forms via one or more applications of deduction rules.
 This logical form corresponds to the conclusion of a proof step.
-We then evaluate the correctness of each proof step by categorizing it according to three dimensions: \begin{enumerate}[itemsep=0pt,topsep=0pt,leftmargin=*] \item \textit{Validity:} Is the current proof step provable from previous steps?
+We then evaluate the correctness of each proof step by categorizing it according to three dimensions: \begin{enumerate}[noitemsep,topsep=-0.3pt,leftmargin=*] \item \textit{Validity:} Is the current proof step provable from previous steps?
 If it is provable using only the deduction rules that appear in the gold proofs, we say the step is \emph{strictly-valid}.
 If it is provable with a more powerful proof calculus, like natural deduction, we say the step is \emph{broadly-valid}.
 Otherwise, we say the step is \emph{invalid}.

 For example, given the premises, ``Cats are carnivores'' and ``Carnivores are mammals,'' the step with conclusion ``Cats are mammals'' is broadly-valid since an additional deduction rule is required to prove it: given $\forall x(f(x) \to g(x))$ and $\forall x(g(x) \to h(x))$, conclude $\forall x(f(x) \to h(x))$.
+Notice that this is distinct from a strictly-valid non-atomic step since this conclusion is not provable via repeated applications of modus ponens.We note that this the only additional rule that we check, as we did not encounter any instances of other broadly-valid rules.

 \item \textit{Atomicity:} Is the current proof step provable from previous steps with \emph{exactly one} application of a deduction rule?
 If so, we say the proof step is \emph{atomic}.
 Otherwise, it is \emph{non-atomic}.
 Note that since all broadly-valid steps are non-atomic, this distinction is only useful for strictly-valid steps.